Meghanaramesha/JPA/GitBook_Content/Influencers/Game Design - Product - Production/AhmetcanDemirel/003_Hybridcasual Puzzles The Next Big Battleground in 2026.md

+---
+title: "Hybridcasual Puzzles The Next Big Battleground in 2026"
+---

 # Hybridcasual Puzzles: The Next Big Battleground in 2026

 If you are building puzzle games, you likely heard of “Hybridcasual Puzzle” way too often.